 The main power button is used to apply or remove power from the power supply to the server system.
 Turning off system power with this button removes the main power but keeps standby power supplied to the system.

 3-3 Control Panel LEDs

-The two control panels are located on the front of the SC118GQ chassis.
-Each control panel has five LEDs.
+The control panel has six LEDs.
 These LEDs provide critical information related to different parts of the system.
-This section explains what each LED indicates when illuminated and any action that may be required..